digbmc/germantown-y/_exhibits/main_exhibit.md

 ---
 title: Main Exhibit
-description: Center in the Park and the YWCA: A Complex Relationship
+description: Center in the Park and the YWCA A Complex Relationship
 author: Peter LaRochelle, Haverford College Class of 2025 & Isabella Rivera, Bryn Mawr College Class of 2025
 date: April 2025
 img: